zhihanyang2022/gender-audio-classification/README.md

 Currently, there are a dozen of WAVs inside `nb/my_wavs`, e.g. "me_eight_male".

-There are also a few my wife's and my attempts at confusing the model.
+There are a few WAVs from me and a female friend of mine trying to fool the classifier.

 ## Setup